 The risk-weighted assets are measured by means of a hierarchy of risk weights classified according to the nature and reflecting an estimate of credit, market and other risks associated with each asset and counterparty, taking into account any eligible collateral or guarantees.
 A similar treatment is adopted for unrecognised contractual commitments, with some adjustments to reflect the more contingent nature of the potential losses.

-Head of Accounting, Planning and Control Group/Chief accountant
+Member of the Management Board/Head of Accounting, Planning and Control Group/Chief accountant